Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (i) the street address of the proposed return collection facility;

-(ii) the maximum quantity of each category of household hazardous waste described in Schedule 6 to be stored at the proposed return collection facility;
+(ii) the maximum quantity of each category of hazardous waste described in Schedule 6 to be stored at the proposed return collection facility;

-(vi) the name of each transporter and hazardous waste management company that will be initially responsible for the transportation and management of the household hazardous waste after it leaves the return collection facility;
+(vi) the name of each transporter and hazardous waste management company that will be initially responsible for the transportation and management of the hazardous waste after it leaves the return collection facility;

 (c) despite section 43 (4), if there is a material change to the information submitted in a registration report, notify a director of the change by completing and submitting a report in Form 1 of Schedule 5 or, in the alternative, the information required by a form provided by a director for this purpose.

-(e) it must have a sign at each entrance to the return collection facility which identifies it as a return collection facility and specifies
+(b) the return collection facility must have a sign at each entrance that identifies it as a return collection facility and specifies

 (i) the hours of operation of the return collection facility,